36 Hours in Detroit

 Early-bird dinner @ 5 p.m.

 One of the stars of Detroit's vibrant restaurant scene is Selden Standard, with consistently imaginative locally-sourced, seasonal small plates and craft cocktails.
 Anything prepared in the glorious wood-fired oven is a must—such as grilled octopus, if it's on the menu.
 Reservations are pretty much essential.

 Art stop @ 7 p.m.

 Scope out modern art at MOCAD, which has later closing times on Fridays.
-The world-renowned Detroit Institute of Arts also stays open late on Fridays; you can often catch a free musical performance there.
 Or check out if there's a later showing of an art film at the Detroit Film Theatre, the 1927 vintage auditorium of the Detroit Institute of Arts.

 A taste of Old Miami @ 10 p.m.

 This beloved Midtown dive bar and music venue, opened in 1980, hosts local, national and international artists.
 In the summer, The Old Miami's huge patio, complete with picnic tables, a bonfire area and a fish pond, is the place to be.